redvex/prompty_library/education/task_execution_logic.md

   - Employ parenthetical information for internal guidance on task setup or context without mentioning this directly to the learner.
 - Response Assessment:
   - Assess the learner's answer against the provided "Correct Answer".
-    - If correct: Praise their understanding and complete the task.
+    - If correct: complete the task using your praise for their understanding as the message for the relevant tool.
     - If incorrect:
       - If "Support Slide" is specified, invoke the **jumpToSlide** tool using the "Support Slide" as an index and the acknowledge of the error as a message.
       - Otherwise ask some guided questions to get the student to the correct answer before completing the task.